Authors: Dr. Theo Notteboom, Dr. Athanasios Pallis and Dr. Jean-Paul Rodrigue

 Excluded from the above five sources of port terminal finance are fiscal and government funds associated with public policy and national commercial strategic objectives.

 In recent decades, there has been a substantial expansion of terminal facilities that require the injection of capital from various public and private sources.
-The port terminal industry has privatized and internationalized to cope with this demand, establishing partnerships with financial institutions.
-As global trade matures, investment priorities are likely to shift towards upgrading existing facilities, particularly automation and digitalization.
+The port terminal industry has privatized and internationalized, establishing partnerships with financial institutions to cope with this demand.
+As global trade matures, investment priorities will likely shift towards upgrading existing facilities, particularly with automation and digitalization.

 Related Topics